IBM/opensource-ai-workshop/docs/lab-7/README.md

     )
 )
 ```
-You might notice it fails with the above example, just remove the `"Use only lower-case letters",` line, and
-it should pass on the first re-run.
-This brings up some interesting opportunities, so make sure that the
-writing you expect is within the boundaries and it'll keep trying till it gets it right.
+You might notice it fails with the above example, because the name "Olivia" has an upper-case letter in it.
+Remove the `"Use only lower-case letters",` line, and it should pass on the first re-run.
+This brings up some interesting opportunities, so make sure that the writing you expect is within the boundaries and it'll keep trying till it gets it right.

 ## Instruct Validate Repair